Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A successful man is one who can lay a firm foundation with the bricks others have thrown at him.  "
+> "Having lots of money while not having inner peace is like dying of thirst while bathing in the ocean."
-> — **David Brinkley**
+> — **Paramahansa Yogananda**

 ---

-_Last updated: 19 June 2025 ⏳_
+_Last updated: 20 June 2025 ⏳_